tp02ga/attendee/docs/basics.md

 3. Automatic language detection
 4. Speaker identification / Diarization
 5. Precise timestamps for each utterance
-6. Transcripts from Platform closed captions
+6. Ability to transcribe using third party providers or from platform closed captions

 ## Configuration Options
 Bots can be configured with: